microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 ### Extract solution file

 Now that we have Solution Packager downloaded we can work on adding our solution to version control.
-If you are following along with your own setup you will need to export a **{Managed, unmanaged or both???}** copy of your solution or grab a copy of the unpacked Contoso University solution from our [GitHub repo](https://github.com/paulbreuler/D365-CE-DevOps-Tutorial).
+If you are following along with your own setup you will need to export your solution from your environment.
+Use an unmanaged solution for develop copy of your solution or grab a copy of the unpacked Contoso University solution from our [GitHub repo](https://github.com/paulbreuler/D365-CE-DevOps-Tutorial).
 Also, to use Azure DevOps you will need to upload the extracted solution to an Azure Repo, GitHub or GitHub Enterprise repository.

 #### PowerShell command to extract Dynamics 365 CE solution:
 ```PowerShell